 The Library has designated financial institutions for the deposit of Library funds and has authorized the investment in certificates of deposit.
 The accounts maintained are checking, savings and certificates of deposit and are in accordance with statutory authority.
 The interest rates of the checking and savings accounts are at variable daily rates.
-The certificates of deposit are currently earning interest rates of .25 to 3.1%.
+The deposit accounts and certificates of deposit are currently earning interest rates of 1.25% to 4.65%.